Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## Frame Analysis: `Time Metrics`

 - Absolute time: This is the actual capture date and time based on the time zone of the capture device, this means, the time when the packet was captured, provides the real-world time of packet capture for example date and hour.
-This metric is useful for correlating captured data with real-world events and time-based troubleshooting.
+This metric is useful for correlating captured data with real-world events and time-based troubleshooting. <br> <br>
 - Delta time: This is the elapsed time from the previous packet to the current packet, this means, measures the time elapsed between successive packets.
-This metric helps in understanding the time intervals between packet transmissions, which can be useful for performance analysis.
+This metric helps in understanding the time intervals between packet transmissions, which can be useful for performance analysis. <br> <br>
 - Relative time: This is the time from the first packet in a capture file, but it can be also similar to the Seconds Since Beginning of Capture option.
 Cumulative time from a selected packet to another selected packet, it can be used to identify how long it takes for a frame exchange to occur.
 Some protocol analyzer software programs make this a very simple task.
 This information is valuable in determining problems such as latency or contention with specific frame exchanges. (ex. in a 4-way-handshake you can select the first frame, and then look how many time does the 4th frame took)